PROGRAMS | PHD PROGRAM

 If you are already a graduate student at the University of Illinois, or have been in the past, you may apply to transfer into the Informatics PhD Program.

-Note: Before applying, please let I3 know you wish to transfer by sending an email to email@example.com so we know to expect your application materials.
+Note: Before applying, please let Informatics know you wish to transfer by sending an email to email@example.com so we know to expect your application materials.

-Since you are already a student at UIUC, you do not have to submit everything again like you did the first time.
+For the FA2020 admission cycle: since you are already a student at UIUC, you do not have to submit everything through the university;’s application portal again like you did the first time.

 So, do NOT re-apply through the Graduate College Online Application.